top of page

 Step Five: steering drag link

-The goal is to have this tube be an overall length of 32"" and therefore you will cut the 1.5" DOM tube to a length of 26 7/8" to accomplish this.
-Please tack weld for testing before fully welding!
+The goal is to have this tube be an overall length of 32" and therefore you will cut the 1.5" DOM tube to a length of 26 7/8" to accomplish this.
+Please tack-weld for testing before fully welding!

 You will want to install jam nuts before installing the drag link.
-The below picture does not show the jam nuts
+The picture below does not show the jam nuts

-Also the pitman arm nut requires a 46mm socket in case you need to remove or install this.
+Also, the pitman arm nut requires a 46mm socket in case you need to remove or install this.

 Step Six: Install radius arm brackets

-These radius arm brackets use 5 factory drilled holes.
-Most trucks seem to have all 5 of these holes drilled but only use 2 or 3 holes for the transmission cross member.
+These radius arm brackets use 5 factory-drilled holes.
+Most trucks seem to have all 5 of these holes drilled, but only use 2 or 3 holes for the transmission cross member.

-Remove the rivets one at a time and before you move onto the next rivet, install a 1/2" bolt and nut in its place.
+Remove the rivets one at a time, and before you move onto the next rivet, install a 1/2" bolt and nut in its place.
 This lets you drill or pound out the other rivet on the same bracket without removing the small bracket that sits inside the frame.

 Support the transmission in the middle of the transmission crossmember.
-Don't press too hard up against this, it weighs a lot less than an engine.
+Don't press too hard up against this; it weighs a lot less than an engine.

 The drilling template will line up with the holes on the side of the frame.
 If it only lines up with one or two holes at a time, you likely have right/left mixed up.
 It is common to need to ream out the holes going through the vertical side of the frame.